-NPR's business news begins with signs of a Chinese revival.
+NPR's business news begins with a partner for Yahoo.

 (SOUNDBITE OF MUSIC)

 GREENE: Yahoo is trying to boost search traffic with reviews of businesses from Yelp - in hopes that some of its popularity will rub off.
 Among their favorite search engines, Yahoo is a distant third after Google and Microsoft's Bing.

 Ratings and snippets from "Yelp" reviews began appearing in Yahoo search results yesterday as a result of a partnership between the two companies.
 Transcript provided by NPR, Copyright NPR.

 And there's some good news for the nation's housing market.
 Numbers are out today and national foreclosure filings in February were the lowest they've been since 2006.
 That means on a national level, lenders repossessed fewer homes and fewer homeowners got in mortgage trouble.
 That's not the case though, here in California.

 As NPR's Nathan Rott reports, the number of homes just entering the foreclosure process here is way up.